-As some of you know, I have been exploring Memorable Tourism Experiences (MTEs) for SEO this past year.
+As some of you know, I have been exploring Memorable Tourism Experiences (MTEs) for SEO.
 But I thought it would be interesting to find out about other marketing paths that have helped travelers build anticipation for an MTE and how that stimulated their reaction.
 In this quest, I reached out through HARO to solicit responses to the query:

 “Describe a memorable tourism experience you have had and what helped build anticipation, especially any marketing that you remember.
 Please respond if you have a flashbulb memory of a tourism experience and remember how the anticipation was built.”